ImamSohelHosaain/Machine-Learning-Linear-Regression/README.md

 # Machine-Learning-Linear-Regression
 Prediction of weight based on height.
-I is a demo file.
+It is a demo file.
 I am still learning the machine learning algorithm.
 I will update it soon after learning gradually.